problems faced by women entrepreneurs

 3. Seeking Out Mentors and Advisors

-• Reach out to your network of contacts and see if anyone knows of mentors who can help with problems faced by women entrepreneurs.
-A mentor can help you in many ways providing you with insights and ideas, that can help you grow your business.
+• Reach out to your network of contacts and see if anyone knows of mentors who can help with problems women entrepreneurs face.
+A mentor can help you in many ways, providing you with insights and ideas that can help you grow your business.

 • Try to attend business events and conferences where you can meet potential advisors.
-These gatherings are a great way for networking, getting ideas and also being inspired by other successful people.
+These gatherings are great for networking, getting ideas, and being inspired by other successful people.

 4. Advocating for Policy Changes and Reforms